 Lift your hands if you’ve had a stye on your eye before!
 It’s really uncomfortable, isn’t it?
 Not even mentioning the treatment.
-For example, I got fairly annoyed when before the operation the doctor ordered me to not blink while 300,000 lumens lit in my eye directly to avoid getting the local anesthetic in my eye instead of my eyelid.
+For example, I got fairly annoyed, before the operation, when the doctor ordered me not to blink while 300,000 lumens lit in my eye directly to avoid getting the local anesthetic in my eye instead of my eyelid.

-It was funny, of course, that the people stared at my eye wrapped in several meters of bandage, but if I wanted this kind of attention, I would have just taken my pants off.
-Even that would be a less uncomfortable procedure.
-And if I would have known that I could have gotten rid of it without actually torturing myself, then I would in hell turn to a doctor for help.
+Of course, it was funny that the people stared at my eye wrapped in several meters of bandage, but if I had wanted this kind of attention, I would have just taken my pants off.
+Even that would have been a less uncomfortable procedure.
+And if I had known I could get rid of it without actually torturing myself, then I wouldn’t have turned to a doctor for help.

 And there is a procedure like that.
 You don’t need anything else other than a stye and a shadoof.
 Yes, that unique, wooden, water-fetching mechanism.

+After the third round, throw the piece of barley into the well and spit in after it three times.
 Isn’t it much better than being butchered at the operating table?
-Thought so.
-That’s all about the Hungarian folk healing. 🙂
+Thought so!
+That’s all about the Hungarian folk healing.

-So where can we find a shadoof ( gémeskút in hungarian )?
-Well, this symbol of the Hungarian fields can most commonly be found on Hungarian fields, and these fields can be found in Debrecen in large numbers.
+So where can we find a shadoof (gémeskút in hungarian)?
+Well, this symbol of the Hungarian fields can most commonly be found in Hungarian fields, and these fields can be found in Debrecen in large numbers.

-It’s not only worth to visit the country’s second largest city based on this FIELD in the health tourism.
+It’s not only worth visiting the country’s second-largest city based on this field in the health tourism.

-The largest city in Tiszántúl “beyond Tisza” is an attractive destination for a long time now, as it’s been inhabited since ancient times by different ehtnic groups – for example, groups of the descendants of the Vandals still live in the city, typically wearing DVSC soccer jerseys.
-(DVSC is the soccer team of Debrecen.)
+The largest city in Tiszántúl (beyon Tisza) has been an attractive destination for a long time now, as it’s been inhabited since ancient times by different ethnic groups – for example, groups of the descendants of the Vandals still live in the city, typically wearing DVSC soccer jerseys.
+(DVSC is the soccer team of Debrecen.) 😀

-In 1218, King Andrew II. gave it town rights and in 1361 it became a market town.
-Due to it being an important trading hub, as well as due to the openness of its citizens it had potential to culturally develop, and become a more important location in the region.
+In 1218, King Andrew II gave it town rights, and in 1361, it became a market town.
+Due to it being an important trading hub, as well as due to the openness of its citizens, it had the potential to culturally develop, and become a more important location in the region.

 The Second World War didn’t pass through without destruction here either, 70% of the buildings were either completely destroyed or seriously damaged.